revel/revel/manual/validation.md

 Step by step:
 1. Evaluate four different conditions on `username` (Required, MinSize, MaxSize, Match).
 2. Each evaluation returns a [ValidationResult](../docs/godoc/validation.html#ValidationResult).
 Failed ValidationResults are stored in the Validation context.
-4. Set the key `username` for the errors, so they can be looked up later.
+3. As part of building the app, Revel records the name of the variable being validated, and uses that as the default key in the validation context (to be looked up later).
 4. `Validation.HasErrors()` returns true if the the context is non-empty.
 5. `Validation.Keep()` tells Revel to serialize the ValidationErrors to the Flash cookie.
 6. Revel returns a redirect to the Hotels.Settings action.